Federal vs. Private Student Loans: What’s the Difference?

 - Eligibility.
 Federal student loans, especially for undergraduate students, are sometimes based on financial need and/or eligibility.
 Most students qualify for some amount of federal student loans, without the need for a cosigner.
 Private loans, however, consider your credit score, income, or credit history and can be applied for with a co-signer if your credit does not meet the requirements.

+- Interest rates.
 Federal loans, especially for undergraduate students, typically have low interest rates.
 Rates for private loans vary by lender and depend on your credit score.

-Federal subsidized loans are subsidized by the federal government and are based on financial need) are subsidized by the federal government while you are enrolled in school at least half-time and during other approved periods of deferment.
-This means the federal government pays the interest on your loan while you are enrolled in school or in an approved deferment.
-Private loans do not typically offer a subsidy so you are responsible for all the interest on your loan.
+- Repayment.
+Federal subsidized loans are subsidized by the federal government and are based on financial need.
+The interest is paid by the federal government while you are enrolled in school at least half-time.
+The federal government also has unsubsidized loans that work the same way, but the student is responsible for interest while they are in school.
+Private student loans do not offer a subsidy, so you are responsible for all the interest on your loan.

-Federal loans have more flexible repayment plans.
-Once you start making payments on your loan, federal loans typically have more repayment options, including graduated repayment plans, income-based repayment plans, and other repayment options that might help reduce your monthly payment for periods of time based on your income and circumstance, thereby making your monthly payment more in line with your monthly budget.
-Like deferment and forbearance, these federal repayment plans could increase the cost of your loan over time, but might be a feature that is right for you and that you may want to have access to, for peace of mind.
+- Repayment.
+Federal loans have more flexible repayment plans once you start making payments on your loan.
+These include graduated repayment plans, income-based repayment plans, and other repayment options that might help reduce your monthly payment for periods of time based on your income and circumstances and be easier on your budget.
+Like deferment and forbearance, these federal repayment plans could increase the cost of your loan over time but might be a feature that could provide help if you need it.

 - Expenses paid.
 Federal student loans have limits that are not tied to the Cost of Attendance at the school you’re attending.
 In contrast, private student loans are typically limited by the Cost of Attendance minus other Financial Aid for which you are eligible.
 Loan limits might apply to a private loan based on your ability to repay.

 - Forgiveness.
 Federal loans may be eligible for forgiveness if you work in public service and other specific situations.
 Private loans do not typically have a forgiveness benefit.